ZhuShuairong/RAG-for-Product-Misinformation/README.md

 # License

-This project is only open to the public; others may use it for research and educational purposes only.
-Please cite the project if you use it in your work.
+This project is only open to a select group of people; others may only use it for research and educational purposes.
+If you use this project in your work, please credit the source.